fbpx

 Overall, while high-pitch roof angles offer certain advantages over lower slope roof styles they must be weighed against potential drawbacks before being installed.
 Careful consideration should be given to ensure all factors have been taken into account prior to construction.

-Calculating The Optimal Pitch For Your Home’S Roof
+Calculating The Optimal Pitch For Your Home’s Roof

 In Arizona, determining the optimal pitch angle of a roof depends on various factors.
 The most important factor to consider is climate and weather conditions.
 A steeper pitch may be more suitable for climates with high amounts of rain or snowfall due to the improved drainage it provides.
 In areas where large hail is common, a steep pitch can provide better protection from damage caused by falling debris.
 Additionally, local building codes should also be taken into consideration when deciding on a roof pitch as some areas have restrictions in place that require certain types of roofs at specific angles.